 I'm a proud dual citizen of both the United Kingdom and Canada and believe that as management academics we have a strong obligation to use our research talents to make our local communities, nations, and the world better places.
 I believe that academics in management schools should work closely with private companies and I would welcome the opportunity to collaborate with firms of various sizes, particularly but certainly not exclusively in the two countries to which I owe allegiance.
 I also welcome the opportunity to work with law firms and have acted as an expert witness in a constitutional court case that had important business implications.
 I frequently reflect on how I can be of service to society and to the taxpayers and other stakeholders who support the research and teaching that I love.
 My research is often focused on making a theoretical contribution but I am of the firm conviction that there is nothing so practical as a good theory and that the very best theoretical work done in management schools can be profitably put to work in firms that are operating in a competitive market.

-I welcome enquiries from prospective doctoral students interested in researching business history, international political economy, and the evolution of global economic institutions.
+I welcome enquiries from prospective doctoral students .
 Feel free to email me.